Top 16 Website Feedback Tools [With Ways, Formats & Use Cases]

-UserEcho gives the opportunity to create a modern community to support customers in a few minutes; it includes a support forum with the possibility of voting for ideas on feedback forums, helpdesk, and live chat.
+UserEcho allows the creation of a modern community to support customers in a few minutes; it includes a support forum with the possibility of voting for ideas on feedback forums, a helpdesk, and live chat.

 UserEcho Pricing: Charges a license price per agent.

 Bazaarvoice is a website feedback platform that allows you to capture ratings and online reviews from your customers, as well as ask & answer questions through the platform’s built-in portal and in-app widgets.